 Enjoy a slice of this no-bake peanut butter pie alone, topped with some coconut whipped cream, or with an extra drizzle of melted dark chocolate.

-I like to serve this pie as a treat after summery cookouts and gatherings where we enjoy lots of grilled foods or dishes like healthy salmon burgers or ground chicken burgers.
-That way, this dessert feels decadent but not too ‘heavy.’
+I like to serve this pie as a treat after summery cookouts and gatherings where we enjoy lots of grilled foods.
 You can also serve it as a part of a dessert spread alongside options like healthy lemon bars and Instant Pot cheesecake bites.

 This no-bake peanut butter pie is a frozen dessert – which means it is made to store in the freezer not the fridge!
 Once frozen, the healthy pie will store for up to three months.